-If you’ve read many of our amiibo training guides, you might be aware of the fact that many Figure Players just aren’t very good.
+If you’ve read many of our amiibo training guides, you might be aware of the fact that some Figure Players just aren’t very good.
 They aren’t bad, per se; they just lack the definitive strengths needed to make them stand out among the crowd.
 Unfortunately, Bowser Jr. is the epitome of this archetype — and is perhaps the character who best fits this description.
-If you’d like to learn more about Bowser Jr.’s metagame history, you can read up via his wiki page.
+If you’d like to learn more about Bowser Jr.’s metagame history, you can read up over at his wiki page.
 Otherwise, let’s jump right into today’s training!

 Special thanks to Riparo for contributing Bowser Jr.’s training information!

 Bowser Jr. is about as strong in a Spirits metagame as he is in a vanilla (non-Spirits) one.
 If you’re wondering whether to give him Spirits or not, the choice is yours!
 Ideally, a given amiibo trainer would have access to some FPs with Spirits and some without.
 That way, you’ll be able to enter any kind of tournament.
 You can check out our full Spirits guide if you’re looking for more information.
 In the meantime, here are some character-specific setups you can use:

 Raid Boss Training

 As always, you should mirror match your Bowser Jr. amiibo all the way to Level 50, or until you feel satisfied with its playstyle.
 If you’re all good with its behavior at around Level 30, feel free to switch its learning off and have it fight CPUs for the rest of the way.
 Since you’re training a Raid Boss, you’re free to dash and jump as often as you’d like.
 You’ll still want to keep taunting and smash attack charging to a minimum, though.
-It’s also a good idea to keep Bowser Jr. on-stage, as his recovery patterns are predictable and can leave him vulnerable against seasoned opponents.
+It’s also a good idea to keep Bowser Jr. on-stage, as his recovery patterns are predictable and can leave him vulnerable against human players.
 Here are all the moves to focus on:

 If you would like to read more amiibo training guides, please follow this link.